 - Ponte Vecchio side view from underneath the Vasari corridor

 - Ponte Vecchio view from Ponte Santa Trinita

 - Caffe La Terrazza

 Florence is one of the most beautiful cities in the world and has many Instagram-worthy spots.
-Whether you’re looking for a breathtaking view or a historic landmark to snap a picture at, these 20 locations will make your Instagram feed pop.
+Whether you’re looking for a breathtaking view or a historic landmark to snap a picture at, these locations will definitely make your Instagram feed pop.
 And more importantly, you’ll be left with wonderful memories.